United Kingdom during the Turkish War of Independence: Conclusion

 British pilots of 203 Squadron in Gallipoli in 1922.

-While these developments were taking place, the Lausanne Conference was under way.
-The Mosul Question proved to be the most contentious issue of the conference.
-In his statements in the Grand National Assembly on 2 January and 30 January 1923, Mustafa Kemal Pasha stated that the province of Mosul was within the national borders of the Turkish state; He stated that it would not be possible to tear these places away from the motherland and give them as gifts to others.
-Judging by the news coming from Lausanne, there was a possibility that the conference would collapse, whereupon the Mosul operation would commence.
+While these developments were taking place, the Lausanne Conference was underway.
+The Mosul question was a contentious issue for the conference.
+In his statements in the Grand National Assembly on 2 January and 30 January 1923, Mustafa Kemal Pasha stated that the province of Mosul was within the national borders of the Turkish state.
+He stated that it would not be possible to separate the region from the motherland and give them as gifts to others.
+There was a possibility that the conference would collapse, whereupon the Mosul operation would commence.
 Kemal's statements about Mosul and his request for a plebiscite mobilized the locals against the British.
-The British aircraft fleet bombarded cities, tribal areas, their herds and cultivated areas; angering the locals of the region.
+The British aircraft fleet bombarded cities, tribal areas, their herds, and cultivated areas.
+This aggression angered the locals of the region.
 British air attacks continued intermittently until February and March 1923.
-With negotiations in Lausanne going otherwise well, Turkish government requested the planned military operation against Mosul be shelved, where it was hoped the city could be retaken through diplomatically later.
+With negotiations in Lausanne going well, the Turkish government requested the planned military operation against Mosul be shelved, where it was hoped the city could be retaken through diplomacy later.

-Özdemir and his organization were caught off-guard when news reached them.
-The movement in Revandiz and its surroundings suddenly took a different shape and color.
-In his report sent to the front command on 5 April 1923, Özdemir Bey asked for a ceasefire to be signed with the British so that at least the Revandiz region would remain under Turkish control; He stated that he did not find the diplomatic movement initiated appropriate in this situation.
+In his report sent to the front command on 5 April 1923, Özdemir Bey asked for a ceasefire to be signed with the British so the Revandiz region would remain under Turkish control.
+He stated that he did not find the diplomatic movement initiated appropriate in this situation.
 While the Lausanne negotiations were continuing, British-Iraqi troops in Mosul took forward action again in two directions on 8 April 1923, one towards the Devil's Strait via the Hodran River and the other towards Serderya from the Great Zap River Valley.
-The British were inflicted casualties with the raids carried out by Özdemir Bey's detachment on the night of 11/12 April.
-On the night of 20/21 April, the battle between Özdemir Bey's detachment and the British became even more intense; Unable to hold their own against the British, the detachment decided to withdraw to Iranian territory on 23 April 1923. Özdemir Bey's detachment crossed the steep mountains and reached the town of Ushnu in Iran with its weapons on 29 April 1923. Özdemir Bey asked for his asylum to be accepted in the letter he sent to Yusuf Han, the Iranian military officer in the Savcıbulak area. Özdemir Bey and his platoon entered Turkey from Van's Bahçesaray district on 10 May 1923.
+The British suffered casualties with the raids carried out by Özdemir Bey's detachment on the night of 11/12 April.
+On the night of 20/21 April, the battle between Özdemir Bey's detachment and the British became even more intense.
+Unable to hold their own against the British, the detachment withdrew to Iranian territory on 23 April 1923. Özdemir Bey's detachment crossed the steep mountains and reached the town of Ushnu in Iran with its weapons on 29 April 1923. Özdemir Bey asked for his asylum to be accepted in the letter he sent to Yusuf Han, the Iranian military officer in the Savcıbulak area. Özdemir Bey and his platoon entered Turkey from Van's Bahçesaray district on 10 May 1923.
 The military operation, which was initiated to achieve the National Pact goals, did not yield the expected results due to the lack of necessary support.